-Households with assets of more than \$100,000 at the time of initial application or annual recertification of income are not eligible to occupy or renew their lease for a permanently affordable rental housing unit.
+Households with liquid assets of more than \$55,000 at the time of initial occupancy or annual recertification of income are not eligible to occupy or renew their lease for a permanently affordable rental housing unit.
+A Liquid Asset is defined as cash on hand or any asset that can be readily converted to cash.
+Household with liquid assets which exceed the asset limit reference above after initial occupancy will no longer be eligible to renew their lease.

-Restriction on Residential Ownership
+Restriction on Ownership of Residential Property